tufstraka/tufstraka/README.md

 > Anything and everything interesting💡

 - 💬 Ask me about :
-> Frontend Development - HTML, CSS, JavaScript
+> Frontend Development - HTML, CSS, JavaScript.

 - 🌱 I’m currently learning :

 > A lot of things including but not limited to -
-> - Embedded Systems
+> - Embedded Systems.
-> - Data Visualization using d3.js
+> - Data analysis and visualization.
-> - School Stuff ( Geospatial Engineering and Space Technology )
+> - School stuff ( Geospatial Engineering and Space Technology ).
+> - Machine Learning.
+> - Cloud computing.

 - 📫 How to reach me: